Advice > Software engineering

 How to answer this question

 We've developed a coding interview framework to answer this question well.
-It only takes four steps:
+It only takes five steps:

 Let’s look at an example answer outline using this framework.